JonahPlusPlus/shopify_challenge/README.md

 Just a basic backend application, and my first Ruby program!

 Made in just 2 days!
 Learned Ruby and Rails in that time!
-(Had experience with REST, SQL, templating (Handlebars), and Node.JS in the past, so it was really just learning how MVC worked and the syntax)
+(Had experience with REST, SQL, templating (Handlebars), Node.JS and a couple Rust web frameworks in the past, so it was really just learning how MVC worked and the syntax)

 ### Running on replit